solarus-games/solarus-alttp-pack/README.md

 Using the ALTTP resource pack in a new quest is straightforward.

-- Create a new quest with [http://www.solarus-games.org/development/quest-editor](Solarus Quest Editor).
+- Create a new quest with [Solarus Quest Editor](http://www.solarus-games.org/development/quest-editor]).
 - Close the quest editor.
 - Copy the content of this repository's `data` directory into the `data` directory of your quest, overwriting the existing `project_db.dat` file.